ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

-# Step 2: Export Balance Sheet Table to Structured JSON File
+# Step 2: Export Balance Sheet Table to a Structured JSON File

 **A general overview of the project can be found [here](https://github.com/ronihogri/financial-doc-reader/blob/main/README.md).**
 For the previous step, see [Step 1](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step1_find_BS_table).